davekilian/davekilian.github.com/_posts/2024-11-28-consensus-v2.markdown

 **Agreement**: ✅

-If a candidate value receives more than half of the votes, then less than half of the votes remain for other candidates, which means only one candidate can reach a majority can become the `finalValue()` of the system.
-Every node ends up tallying the same set of votes. so they all independently reach the same determination of which candidate wins.
+Each node votes once and sends the same votes to all peers, which means each peer ends up with the same tally.
+Only one value can reach a majority, and since all nodes have the same tally, they all agree on the value which reached a majority.

 **Validity**: ✅